-The Board of Directors of the Company have not proposed a directors' remuneration for the year ended 31 December 2023 (2022: KD 100,000).
+The Board of Directors of the Company have proposed a directors' renuneration amounting to KD 100,000 for the year ended 31 December 2024 (2023: Nil).
+This proposal is subject to the approval of the shareholders at the AGM of the Company.